 Fourth Year.
 Students must write a B.A. paper in the fourth year.
 Ordinarily, the B.A. paper should not be an expansion of the third-year research study.
-Students wishing to graduate with honors should seek two faculty advisers for the project in the spring quarter of the third year or early in the fourth year.
+Students wishing to graduate with honors should seek two faculty advisers for the project in Spring Quarter of the third year or early in the fourth year.
 The instructor of PBPL 29800 serves as adviser for all other B.A. papers.

-Further assistance is available in a seminar course (PBPL 29800) offered in the autumn quarter and required of all concentrators.
+Further assistance is available in a seminar course (PBPL 29800) offered in Autumn Quarter and required of all concentrators.
 The seminar informs students about sources and methods of research.
 During the second half of the course, students offer preliminary statements about the mode of inquiry, sources, and treatment of evidence for their B.A. papers.
+Students work throughout winter and spring quarters with the Public Policy Senior Preceptors revising the B.A. paper.
 Students may take as many as two quarters of PBPL 29900 (B.A.
 Paper Preparation: Public Policy) for general elective credit.
 Courses.
 Many policy-related courses in political science, economics, sociology, education, and history count towards the concentration requirements when used as "specialization" courses.